 DUET diabetes was founded in 2015 and is a company born out of the desire to improve the understanding and knowledge of those looking after people with diabetes.
-The service we offer is designed to improve the skills and confidence of carers, nurses and healthcare support workers and the standards of diabetes care they provide; ultimately benefiting the people they look after and their quality of life, regardless of their age or circumstances.
+The service we offer is designed to improve the skills and confidence of carers, nurses and healthcare support workers and the standards of diabetes care they provide; ultimately benefiting the people (adults) they look after and their quality of life, regardless of their age or circumstances.